Hong Kong leader Lee isolating with COVID-19 after APEC trip | Times Leader

 Lee said Sunday the easing of the restrictions would be gradual and balanced against the risks.

-Last week, left the Group of 20 summit in Indonesia early because of his own COVID-19 diagnosis.
-It came just days after he had hosted President Joe Biden and other leaders for a Southeast Asian summit.
+Last week, left the Group of 20 summit in Indonesia early because of his own positive COVID-19 diagnosis.
+It came just days after he hosted U.S. President Joe Biden and other leaders for a Southeast Asian summit.
 Biden did not attend the APEC meeting.